liquidvisual/prototypes/src/_docs/getting-started/welcome.md

 # Welcome

-Last updated: **24.04.15**
+Last updated: **14.05.15**

 The public facing site is currently located at:
 [http://prototypes.uat.liquidvisual.net](http://prototypes.uat.liquidvisual.net)

 ---

+## Purpose

 The purpose of this project is to test and assess the impact of a responsive retro-fitting of both Checkpoint and Westlaw.
-The original goal was to design and create a responsive user interface (referred to as the 'Application Frame' throughout this document) that could accomodate large portions of existing code without too much modification.
+The original goal was to design and create a responsive user interface (referred to as the 'Application Frame' throughout this document) that could accommodate large portions of existing code without too much modification.

-This has been successful **to a point**, so far.
-The complexity of search templates across both applications require a re-write of those form elements to be responsive - these cannot be retro-fitted.
-I have however devised a simple way to generate templates with little effort using a series of includes and variables which I will explain later on.
+## Result

+This has been successful **to a point**.
+Most content has worked fine being dropped in directly, for example the *Search Results* templates and *Document* templates have posed few issues except in special cases, where as others will need significant re-working to function correctly. *Search Templates* fall into the latter category as do smaller components such as the delivery options, search boxes and document navigation buttons.

-Mostly everything else is using markup directly output from the DOM.
-The premise of this working hinges on the fact that all CSS is essentially left behind - save for what is included with the prototype.
-JavaScript will carry over from the apps, but this is expected to conflict at certain points.
+The premise of this working hinges on the fact that all CSS is essentially left behind - except for what is included with the prototype, and some of those files (namely document styles) have been refactored back into a modular Sass environment.

+## Just a Prototype

+The strategies laid out in these prototypes are in no way bullet-proof and there will be great challenges in the final implementation.
+All examples here are to be used as suggestions for best application with final judgement being reserved to the back-end developers' discretion.